Why do I need to get a mole check?

 What is a skin cancer doctor?

-MoleMan’s skin cancer doctors are General Practitioners (GPs) who are trained and focused on the diagnosis and treatment of skin cancer.
+MoleMan’s skin cancer doctors are General Practitioners (GPs) who have undertaken additional training and qualifications in the diagnosis and treatment of skin cancer.

 Is there any pain involved during a mole check?

-No. Screening is undertaken using a light-based handheld lens (called a dermatoscope) and a purpose-built mole mapping camera.
+No. Screening is undertaken using a light-based handheld lens (called a dermatoscope) and a purpose-built Molemap camera.

 How often should I get my skin checked?